 Playing time: 90 minutes

-Game is not just about finishing first, but also about teamwork.
+The game is not just about finishing first, but also about teamwork.
 Results from all your cars count.
-Depending on player count, one can control 3-6 cars.
-Four included tracks are inspired by real life venues, but unfortunately don’t have real names.
+Depending on the player count, one can control 3-6 cars.
+Four included tracks are inspired by real-life venues, but unfortunately don’t have real names.

-Movement of the cars is determined by the cards in your hand.
-You activate one vehicle per turn by playing a card, but that vehicle is not necessary the only one that moves.
+The movement of the cars is determined by the cards in your hand.
+You activate one vehicle per turn by playing a card, but that vehicle is not necessarily the only one that moves.
 There are four types of cards:

 - Solo only moves the car activated.